ranga27/lnl-portal/README.md

 ## Google Cloud Build
 Initial Setup

 This is for creating new builders or optimising existing one.
-Skip this step if an image exists in the Container/Artifactory Registry
+Skip this step if an image exists in the Artifactory Registry

 Create a firebase builder